aescasinas/rocket-antismash/README.md

 sbatch run_antismash -p <PREFIX> path/to/dir
 ```
 Note: `<PREFIX>` is a name to go before a BGC name for BiG-SCAPE.
 For example, if `-p DSM` the output will produce **DSM_STRAIN-NAME.region001.gbk** in the directory called **bigscape_input**.

+To track the progress of the job.
+Type `tail slurm-<jobID>` on the Rocket terminal.

 ### Example
 ```sh
 sbatch run_antismash -p DSM path/to/dir